hackle/blogger/src/raw/printf.md

     : [];
 ```

-Note it only works if we help the pattern matching by specifying the `%` symbol - my guess is otherwise it's hard to decide where to stop inferring `K` as it's sandwiched by two other inferences with no constraints or delimiters.
+Note it only works if we help the pattern matching by specifying the `%` symbol - my guess is otherwise it's hard to decide where to stop inferring `K`, as it's sandwiched by two other inferences with no constraints or delimiters.
+With `%` the specifier is "anchored", therefore easier to locate.

 A couple of iterations later we are able to ignore unsupported patterns, and account for edge cases like `%%s`.
 Below is the `printf` in action.